ShunyaByZero/katas/Community Leader Scenarios/Review_and_feedback_on_non-profit_service_assessment.md

   - Community leader gets assgined non-profit community profiles based on their service assessment and specialty match of the leader
   - Community leader can propose changes to the service assessment for non-profit
   - Community leader suggests trainings to non-profit to increase service capabilities
-  - Community leader creates a plan to increase the effectiveness/ratings of the service capabilities
+  - Community leader creates a plan to increase the effectiveness of the service capabilities

 ### Feedback System like Rating,posts etc on assessment
   - Community leader provides creates posts to track the conversation and important discussions of feedbacks